Digital Champions help to reach digitally excluded people in their communities by:

-- What are the challenges of the staff/volunteers you’re delivering the training to and the people who they’re supporting?
+- what are the challenges of the staff and volunteers you’re delivering the training to and the people who they’re supporting?

-- What is demographic of the customers where they work?
+- what is the demographic of the customers where they work?

-- Are there specific barriers you need to think about?
-E.g. non-English speakers, people with learning disabilities
+- are there specific barriers you need to think about?
+For example non-English speakers and people with learning disabilities

-- An introduction to the NHS website, other health resources, specific apps (e.g. MyCOPD) for Digital Health Champions
+- an introduction to the NHS website, other health resources, specific apps (MyCOPD) for Digital Health Champions

 Keeping in touch